25prabhu10/notes/docs/Concepts/Web/HTTP.md

 - All site visitors are directed to attacker's web server
 - Motivation
   - Phishing
-  - Revenue through ads, cryptocurrency mining, etc.
+  - Revenue through ads, cryptocurrency mining, etc...

 #### How do they do it?